- 2.5 hours

 - Left Bank Area

-- 2.5 hours with a PhD or MA-level guide
+- 2.5 hours with a chef or food writer

 Along the way, we will examine how all of these products fit into the French diet, as well as other culinary traditions and philosophies.
 Our culinary journey may come to a close with a glass of Armagnac in a wine shop passed from generation to generation since 1905.
 As we finish, we will have an excellent foundation in the cornerstones of French gastronomy and be better prepared to further discover French food during our stay and beyond.